 Though most famous for his sculptural furniture made in wood, Walsh also engages with other materials – such as marble, limestone, copper, and resin.

-While Walsh’s forms somewhat evoke those of south Ireland’s impressive landscape – sometimes gentle, sometimes dramatic -, the practical side of his approach partly originates from having grown up in a farm where hand making, maintaining and fixing practical objects and tools was an everyday thing, he says; it was in that farm that Walsh made his first piece of furniture, a farmhouse dresser, when he was just twelve (he admits it took six full months for him to complete it, though).
+While Walsh’s forms somewhat evoke those of south Ireland’s impressive landscape – sometimes gentle, sometimes dramatic -, the practical side of his approach partly originates from having grown up in a farm where hand making, maintaining, and fixing practical objects and tools was an everyday thing, he says; it was in that farm that Walsh made his first piece of furniture, a farmhouse dresser when he was just twelve (he admits it took six full months for him to complete it, though).

-Usually, each project originates from Walsh’s sketch drawings and models which are then further developed in his workshop passing through various phases – material selection, sawing, carving, bending, and assembling – up to the final finishing process (usually a lacquer or white oil coating).
+Usually, each project originates from Walsh’s sketch drawings and models which are then further developed in his workshop passing through various phases – material selection, sewing, carving, bending, and assembling – up to the final finishing process (usually lacquer or white oil coating).
 Larger objects are also developed in detail by using 3D modeling and structural engineering technologies.

-Obviously, because of Walsh’s use of natural wood for most of his designs, an accurate selection of timber is a key factor; this is where to be both a designer and a maker really makes a difference; “During the selection we have to be careful watch out for defects in the wood, this is one of the unique values of working in terms of design and making hand-in-hand, that you’re able to really get a closeness to the material and realize a much higher potential of the ultimate piece” Walsh said in a 2010 interview.
+Obviously, because of Walsh’s use of natural wood for most of his designs, an accurate selection of timber is a key factor; this is where to be both a designer and a maker really makes a difference; “During the selection, we have to be careful watch out for defects in the wood, this is one of the unique values of working in terms of design and making hand-in-hand, that you’re able to really get a closeness to the material and realize a much higher potential of the ultimate piece” Walsh said in a 2010 interview.

 Along with special commissions, in the last years, Walsh created a number of unique and limited edition pieces of furniture, now widely featured in major museums and private collections in Europe and the United States.